 Here are a few unrepresentative sample verdicts in Charles County.
 Why unrepresentative?
 Because we have not picked these verdicts at random.
 There are a lot of defense verdicts and other unfavorable plaintiffs' verdicts we looked past in compiling this list.

 Verdicts and settlements are a great weapon in determining the value of similar claims.
 But they are just one weapon of many.
-The reality is that past results in case that are seemingly similar is hardly a guarantee of a future outcome.
+The reality is that past results in a case that are seemingly similar are hardly a guarantee of a future outcome.